Azaima-Asghar/Kickstarter-Analysis/README.md

 # Summary

-Louise should try to keep a realistic goal amount she wants to raise for her play "Fever" from the fundraising campaign to have greater chances of success.
+I recommendLouise should try to keep a realistic goal amount she wants to raise for her play "Fever" from the fundraising campaign to have greater chances of success.
 She should also make her campaign to have a shorter length and she should aim to launch her fundraising campaign in summer time.
 This will increase the probability that Louise will have a successful campaign.